 We have a wide range of highly knowledgeable and experienced subject specialist facilitators.
 All have had whole school responsibility and have successfully taught their subject for many years.
 Many work within Awarding Organisations (AOs) for GCSE and/or A level or are Regulators of AOs for Ofqual and/or Qualifications Wales.
 Therefore, they are ideally placed to understand current issues within their field.
 All of our specialists are strong and engaging facilitators who believe passionately that all children deserve success.
-Currently, we offer subject-specific inset in science, STEM, geography, modern foreign languages, music, English and Welsh second language from Foundation Phase, KS2, KS3 and post-16.
-Many of our subject-specific courses also focus on best practice in implementing the LNF within that subject area.
+Currently, we offer subject-specific inset in science and technology, STEM, humanities, modern foreign languages, music, English and Welsh second language from Foundation Phase, KS2, KS3 and post-16.
+All of our subject-specific courses also focus on best practice in implementing the subject within its AoLE.
 Examples of our previous subject specific courses include:

 A perfect fit – Science and Technology – available as a one or a two-day course, for all classroom practitioners of science and/or technology in primary and secondary schools, to help you to deliver science and technology in a holistic and rounded way.

 Music and the LNF – a one day course for teachers of music (Key Stages 2 and 3).
 The course will clarify and review which parts of the LNF are relevant to music; how to use the LNF to improve learner outcomes in music; how to design rich tasks to help learners make progress through the LNF and cross-curricular assessment of literacy and numeracy.